jishnub/LegendrePolynomials.jl/README.md

 The second class of methods return all the polynomials up to a cutoff degree `lmax`.
 They are returned as `OffsetArrays` that have 0-based indexing, keeping in mind that the polynomials start from `l=0`.

 The polynomials and their derivatives can be computed in general by calling the function `P(x;lmax)`, where `P` has to be chosen appropriately as necessary.
-The keyword argument has to be specified in the allocating functions, whereas it can be inferred from the array in the non-allocating versions.
+The keyword argument has to be specified in the allocating functions, whereas it may be inferred from the array in the non-allocating versions.

 An example of the allocating functions are